ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_base.md

 ROS Control uses an instance of type [`hardware_interface::RobotHW`](http://docs.ros.org/en/noetic/api/hardware_interface/html/c++/) that is passed to the `controller_manager` to handle the resources, meaning that the actuated robot joints are not in use by multiple controllers that might be loaded.

-The skeleton of DiffBot's hardware interface looks like this:
+The skeleton of DiffBot's hardware interface looks like following, where the constructor is used to read loaded configuration values from the robot's description from the ROS parameter server:

 ```cpp
 namespace diffbot_base